JohnLacerdaOliveira/Console_PhoneBook/README.md

 Go the extra mile and write tests for your application.
 Then provide examples on how to run them here.

+## Credits
+I would like to thank Krystyna Ślusarczyk for her amazing Udemy course <a href="(https://www.udemy.com/course/ultimate-csharp-masterclass)" target="Ultimate C# Masterclass for 2024">Link Text</a>, though the app is original in conception and implementation the concepts and principals thought on this course gave me a much deeper fundation to be able to finish this project.

 ## License
 This project is licensed under the [MIT License](LICENSE).